maxschuster/Vaadin-AutocompleteTextField/README.md

-# AutocompleteTextField Add-on for Vaadin 7
+# AutocompleteTextField Add-on for Vaadin 7.4+

-AutocompleteTextField is an UI component add-on for Vaadin 7.
+AutocompleteTextField is an UI component add-on for Vaadin 7.4 or later.

 ## Online demo